Rapptz/discord.py/docs/api.rst

         Represents a webhook that is internally managed by Discord, used for following channels.

+    .. attribute:: application

+        Represents a webhook that is used for interactions or applications.

+        .. versionadded:: 2.0

 .. class:: ExpireBehaviour

     Represents the behaviour the :class:`Integration` should perform